How the Buccaneers became Tom Brady's greatest player in their quest to win a Super Bowl without the Patriots

 While Brady saw the bare closet in New England with tight end Rob Gronkowski retreating and makeshift receivers beyond Julian Edelman, Tampa Bay is fully stocked for your convenience.
 Mike Evans and Chris Godwin are now the best duo in the league, and Breshard Perriman's possible re-signing, even without the insane joker of bringing Antonio Brown, could also give the Bucs the best trio.
 That's before getting to the fact that the Bucs don't have one, but two Gronk-light that receive tight end at O.J.
 Howard and Cameron Brate.

 The Bucs saw Winston throw for 5,109 yards and 33 touchdowns last season.
-But he had 30 interceptions to lead the league, while Brady, even physically in one season, only had 8.
-Arians likes to be thrown by his QBs in passing passing.
+But he had 30 interceptions to lead the league, while Brady, even physically in one season, had just eight.
+Arians like to be thrown by their QBs in the passing passing game.
 Brady likes to be efficient in distributing the ball across the field.
 With the receiving staff the Bucs have, including some strong post-capture skills, they can find a happy medium of enough big plays with far fewer big mistakes.

 The Buccaneers ranked 24th in the rushing offense last year.
 But the Patriots were just a few better points at No. 18.
 If the Bucs don't replace Ronald Jones as power too, they at least need a strong pullback from the rest of free agency or the drought.
 At this point, no one will be surprised if Melvin Gordon shares the field with Brady soon.

-When the Bucs make a big "all-inclusive,quot; short-term move like signing Brady, with his ample salary space, his next move is to do whatever he can to support his big investment with the smallest, smartest QB-tailored ones.
+When the Bucs make a big "all-inclusive,quot; short-term move like signing Brady, with his ample salary space, his next move is to do whatever he can to support his big investment with the smallest, smartest QB-tuned.

-Defensively, the Bucs were No. 1 against the race in a big improvement last year.
-The key there now is to re-sign Ndamukong Suh.
+The Bucs' defense was No. 1 against the race in a big improvement last year.
+The key now is to re-sign Ndamukong Suh.
 His fast pass began in the first year of Todd Bowles' 3-4 scheme, with Shaquil Barrett (19.5 sacks) leading the league and Jason Pierre-Paul rejuvenated.
 Both players will return.
 As the season progressed, the Bucs found more answers in the high school to back that up.

 During his last season with the Patriots, Brady was supported by the No. 1 overall defense in the NFL.
 The Buccaneers finished 15th, but that was a surprising improvement from being a terrible No. 27 the season before.
 The arrow points upward so that Bowles' defense enters the top 10.